jenkins-sud/amida-messaging-microservice/README.md

 `MESSAGING_SERVICE_AUTOMATED_TEST_JWT` (Required by test scripts) This is the `amida-auth-microservice` JWT that is used by this repo's automated test suite when it makes requests.

 `MESSAGING_SERVICE_PG_HOST` [`localhost`] Hostname of machine the postgres instance is running on.
-- When doing docker, set to the name of the docker container running postgres.
+- When using docker, set to the name of the docker container running postgres.
 Setting to `amida-messaging-microservice-db` is recommended.

 `MESSAGING_SERVICE_PG_PORT` (Required) [`5432`] Port on the machine the postgres instance is running on.